kaushikdeepak/text/README.md

                             Two roads diverged in a wood and I, I took the one less travelled by, and that made all the difference......
+                         The same is happening with us at the time when we have to decide for science and commerce